 You should note that scientific articles are often presented as follows: Abstract, Introduction, Materials & Methods, Results and Discussion.
 The databases/search engines listed in the dissertation Thesis Online Resources page will enable you to access the entire article while others will only give access to abstracts and you may then have to get the entire article either in library (paper or internet access to journals) or by inter-library loan.
 You should deposit the complete reference pdf in your TEAMS folder or at a minimum the abstract

-You will be given further direction on accessing literature by your project supervisor and in the talks on Moodle in a series of library videos on Accessing information in the week of October 2nd and thereafter (subject to confirmation).
+You will be given further direction on accessing literature by your project supervisor and in the talks on Moodle in a series of library videos on Accessing information.
 The material presented above is for quick reference only.

 Assessment Criteria